ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

     "pca_model_path":"/PCAs/1_pca_model_95_variance.pkl"
   },
 ```
+Note that when `use_compression` is set to False, it can only be used with NPE.
+In this case, an embedding network will
+be trained simultaneously with the density estimator, and this embedding network will be responsible for compressing
+the input data.

 #### Prior distribution
 We need to specify the labels and prior ranges for plotting purposes.
 Note that the order of the list must match